equinox-project/equinox-js/docs/docs/anatomy.md

   including important information like access strategies.

-Let's see what each of these modules looks like for a simple service for checking in and out of an appointment.
+Let's see what each of these modules looks like for a simple service for checking in and out for an Appointment Booking.

 ## The Stream